tdspora/syngen/README.md

 ### Linked tables generation

-To generate linked tables, you should provide metadata in yaml format.
-It is used to handle complex relations for any number of tables.
+To generate one or more tables, you might provide metadata in yaml format.
+By providing information about the relationships between tables via metadata, it becomes possible to manage complex relationships across any number of tables.
 You can also specify additional parameters needed for training and inference in the metadata file and in this case, they will be ignored in the CLI call.

+<i>Note:</i> By using metadata file, you can also generate tables with absent relationships.
+In this case, the tables will be generated independently.

 The yaml metadata file should match the following template:

-    CUSTOMER:                                       # Table name
+    CUSTOMER:                                       # Table name.
+Required parameter
-        source: "./files/customer.csv"              # Supported formats include local files in CSV, Avro formats
+        source: "./files/customer.csv"              # Supported formats include local files in CSV, Avro formats.
+Required parameter

-        train_settings:                             # Settings for training process
+        train_settings:                             # Settings for training process.
+Optional parameter
-            epochs: 10                              # Number of epochs if different from the default in the command line options
+            epochs: 10                              # Number of epochs if different from the default in the command line options.
+Optional parameter
-            drop_null: False                        # Drop rows with NULL values
+            drop_null: False                        # Drop rows with NULL values.
+Optional parameter
             row_limit: None                         # Number of rows to train over.
-A number less than the original table length will randomly subset the specified rows number
+A number less than the original table length will randomly subset the specified rows number.
+Optional parameter
             batch_size: 32                          # If specified, the training is split into batches.
-This can save the RAM
+This can save the RAM.
+Optional parameter
-            print_report: False                     # Turn on or turn off generation of the report
+            print_report: False                     # Turn on or turn off generation of the report.
+Optional parameter
             column_types:
-                categorical:                        # Force listed columns to have categorical type (use dictionary of values)
+                categorical:                        # Force listed columns to have categorical type (use dictionary of values).
+Optional parameter
                     - gender
                     - marital_status

-        infer_settings:                             # Settings for infer process
+        infer_settings:                             # Settings for infer process.
+Optional parameter
-            size: 100                               # Size for generated data
+            size: 100                               # Size for generated data.
+Optional parameter
-            run_parallel: False                     # Turn on or turn off parallel training process
+            run_parallel: False                     # Turn on or turn off parallel training process.
+Optional parameter
-            print_report: False                     # Turn on or turn off generation of the report
+            print_report: False                     # Turn on or turn off generation of the report.
+Optional parameter
             batch_size: None                        # If specified, the generation is split into batches.
-This can save the RAM
+This can save the RAM.
+Optional parameter
-            random_seed: None                       # If specified, generates a reproducible result
+            random_seed: None                       # If specified, generates a reproducible result.
+Optional parameter
-        keys:
+        keys:                                       # Keys of the table.
+Optional parameter
             PK_CUSTOMER_ID:                         # Name of a key.
 Only one PK per table.
                 type: "PK"                          # The key type.
 Supported: PK - primary key, FK - foreign key, TKN - token key
                 columns:                            # Array of column names